 - Bottom-Up: Use of ultrasound before or during particle polymerization

 The polymerization of particles in miniemulsions allows for the manufacturing of dispersed polymer particles with good control over particle size.
-The synthesis of nanoparticulate polymer particles in miniemulsions ("nanoreactors"), as presented by K. Landfester is method for the formation of polymeric nanoparticles.
+The synthesis of nanoparticulate polymer particles in miniemulsions (also known as nanoreactors), as presented by K. Landfester (2001), is an excellent method for the formation of polymeric nanoparticles.
 This approach uses the high number of small nanocompartments (disperse phase) in an emulsion as nanoreactors.
 In these, the particles are synthesized in a highly parallel fashion in the individual, confined droplets.
-In her paper (The Generation on Nanoparticles in Miniemulsions) Landfester presents the polymerization in nanoreactors in high perfection for the generation of highly identical particles of almost uniform size.
-The image above shows particles obtained by polyaddition in miniemulsions.
+In her paper, Landfester (2001) presents the polymerization in nanoreactors in high perfection for the generation of highly identical particles of almost uniform size.
+The image above shows particles obtained by ultrasonically-assisted polyaddition in miniemulsions.

 Small droplets generated by the application of high shear (ultrasonication) and stabilized by stabilizing agents (emulsifiers), can be hardened by subsequent polymerization or by temperature decrease in the case of low-temperature-melting materials.
 As ultrasonication can produce very small droplets of almost uniform size in batch and production process, it allows for a good control over the final particle size.
 For the polymerization of nanoparticles, hydrophilic monomers can be emulsified into an organic phase, and hydrophobic monomers in water.

 When reducing the particle size, the total particle surface area increases at the same time.
-The picture to the left shows the correlation between particle size and surface area in case of spherical particles (Click for larger view!).
+The picture to the left shows the correlation between particle size and surface area in case of spherical particles.
 Therefore, the amount of surfactant needed to stabilize the emulsion increases almost linearly with the total particle surface area.
 The type and amount of surfactant influences the droplet size.
 Droplets of 30 to 200nm can be obtained using anionic or cationic surfactants.

-Ultrasonic processing over high speed mixers, media mills is the more consistent processing of all particles.
-This reduces the problem of "tailing".
-As it can be seen on the picture, the distribution curves are almost shifted to the left.
-Generally, ultrasonication does produce extremely narrow particle size distribution (pigment milling curves).
+Ultrasonic milling and dispersing often excels high speed mixers and media mills as sonication provides a more consistent processing of all particles.
+Generally, ultrasonication produces smaller particle sizes and a narrow particle size distribution (pigment milling curves).
 This improves the overall quality of the pigment dispersions, as larger particles typically interfere with processing capability, gloss, resistance and optical appearance.

 Since the particle milling and grinding is based on inter-particle collision as a result of ultrasonic cavitation, ultrasonic reactors can handle fairly high solid concentrations (e.g. master batches) and still produce good size reduction effects.
-The table below shows pictures of the wet-milling of TiO2 (Click at the pictures for a larger view!).
+The table below shows pictures of the wet-milling of TiO2.

-The picture to right (Click for larger view!) shows the particle size distribution curves for the deagglomeration of Degussa anatase titanium dioxide by ultrasonication.
+The plot below shows the particle size distribution curves for the deagglomeration of Degussa anatase titanium dioxide by ultrasonication.
 The narrow shape of the curve after sonication is a typical feature of ultrasonic processing.

 Nanotechnology is an emerging technology making its way into many industries.
 Nanomaterials and nanocomposites are being used in coating formulations, e.g. to enhance abrasion and scratch resistance or UV-stability.
 The biggest challenge for the application in coatings is the retention of transparency, clarity, and gloss.
 Therefore, the nanoparticles have be very small to avoid interference with the visible spectrum of the light.
 For many applications, this is substantially lower than 100nm.

-For the sonication of flammable liquids or solvents in hazardous environments FM and ATEX-certified deivces, such as the UIP1000-Exd are available.
+For the sonication of flammable liquids or solvents in hazardous environments ATEX-certified processors are available.
+Learn more about the Atex-certified ultrasonicator UIP1000-Exd!